 ShareSoc Director Amit Vedhara added

-“Our Woodford Campaign is an essential element in a claimant’s armoury, collectively investors are more effective – by improving the chances of compensation, being more influential in lobbying for regulatory change, and wielding the power of a single large body of affected investors.
-The Campaign is also a necessity in keeping claimants up to date with developments and as a liaison with the Leigh Day claim.
+“Our Woodford Campaign is an essential element in a claimant’s armoury.
+Collectively investors are more effective – improving the chances of compensation, being more influential in lobbying for regulatory change.
+The Campaign will keep claimants up to date with developments.

 I can’t stress enough that you should tell your friends, even if you didn’t lose money with Woodford, it’s almost certain that some of your family or friends did.”